Guide to Senior Living in Maine

 As a relatively small state, seniors find fewer senior living facilities here than in larger states such as New York and Pennsylvania, and the costs of care reflect that.
 For instance, the average monthly cost of assisted living in Maine is over $1,000 higher per month than the U.S. average of $5,169.
 Seniors who need help navigating their long-term care options will be happy to hear that there are a number of agencies, services and programs available in Maine.
 This guide outlines the cost of care in Maine and neighboring states, provides links to financial resources for seniors and answers many of the common questions seniors and their families have about assisted living.

-Paying for Senior Living in Maine
+The Cost of Senior Living in Maine

 The Cost of Assisted Living in Maine